Harsk

 Deep beneath Janderhoff, Bolkvar toiled away.
 A mason by trade, his skills were always of use in one form or another.
 The dwarf had thought that such would be his life forevermore.
 That was, until he was hired for a certain project.
 A vein of ore had been found and a mine was laid, far from the hold.
 The clan which owned the mine had put out a job to hire masons to seal it up, without explanation but with promise of good pay.
 Bolkvar was not the type of dwarf to ask questions.
 Perhaps it was to protect their claim against orcs?
 Or it was for security against a rival clan?
 Regardless, they paid him to work, not to ask questions.

 The job was done, but for the life of him he could not remember it.
 He remembered going there, and coming back home, but not the job itself.
 At first he did not think of it, but as the days turned into the weeks the nightmares began.
 He would wake, not feeling rested and unable to remember his dreams.
 Just that they somehow involved the mines.
 And as the weeks turned into months, his mood began to sour.
-Inexplicably he began to feel a burning anger inside of him, which at first he blamed merely on the lack of sleep.
+Inexplicably he began to feel a darkness inside of him, which at first he blamed merely on the lack of sleep.
 But such an explanation did not mollify his friends, family and co-workers, who bit by bit began to avoid him.
-Recognizing the trouble he was in, he tried to change, but found that it was a losing battle.
-At length he decided that enough was enough.
+Recognizing the trouble he was in, he tried to change but found that it was a losing battle.
+It was when the shadows in his dreams started taking form that he decided that enough was enough.
+He had been down in the mines and had misplaced his pick.
+Without thinking, one formed in his hands.
+Terrified he dropped it, and it vanished before it hit the ground.
+It was, without a doubt, unnatural.
 He needed help.
-Leaving hearth and home, he took what coin he had and ventured out, looking to find himself and to calm the fire that burnt within him.
+Leaving hearth and home, he took what coin he had and ventured out, looking to find himself and to calm the shadows that haunted him.

 Likes: Strong drink, good pay and solid craftsmanship.
 Anything that reminds him of home and what he has left behind.